The TLC Difference

 We are proud of this innovative integrated model and in the South Bay Area, it is currently only available at Almaden Country Day School.

-The Learning Center is a member of the International Dyslexia Center, Council for Exceptional Children, and the Learning Disabilities Association of America.
+The Learning Center is a member of the International Dyslexia Association and the Orton-Gillingham Academy.